RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Quality of Roms
 There is a definite difference in some roms.
 There are multiple versions of the SOTE rom some of which have noticeable stuttering and seizure screens but there are clean versions which play without the buggy effects.
-I believe some of this could be due to the core name in the rom header not correctly matching what is in the .ini files for different plugins which apply different effects per game or could be as simple as bad rips which were never noticed on more powerfull hardware.
+I believe some of this could be due to the core name in the rom header not correctly matching what is in the .ini files for different plugins which apply different effects per game or could be as simple as bad rips which were never noticed on more powerful hardware.

 Overclocking past 1400
-Well not going to say its impossible but 1400 is the only stable option I can get after testing on about 8 different pi 3s.
+Well, not going to say its impossible but 1400 is the only stable option I can get after testing on about 8 different pi 3s.